What is a blog?

 In this course we encourage all participants to write reflections on each course topic in their own blogs (please find information about course requirements at How to participate).
 Your blog posts should fulfill the following criteria:

-- A reflective post of 400-500 words with thoughts on the relevant topic
+- A reflective post of at least 400 words with thoughts on the relevant topic

 - Include references to course literature and other relevant sources